Wii U on BenQ 2560x1440 monitor.

 With the same bright green, brown or white color throughout (depending on the region), lack of anti-aliasing, and the frame rate issues, BotW can cause literal headaches.
 Even if I were not prone to headaches, I do not find this enjoyable gameplay.

 Despite the migraines, I pushed and worked through the game.
 After additional hours, the game grew on me, and I got used to the rather problematic technical and game design aspects of BotW.
-Although exploring is more of a chore, the game can be addictive due to the shrines, the cooking, the amount of freedom in the game, the ability to climb any surfaces in the overworld.
+Although exploring is more of a chore, the game can be addictive due to the shrines, the cooking, and the ability to climb any surfaces in the overworld.
 All future open world games should think about making climbing more accessible.

 Three out of the four divine beasts are reskins of each other except for different elemental attacks.
 I used the same techniques on all 3.
-However, Thunderblight Ganon was very unique where I had to learn how to back flip flurry attack (seems to be more consistent than dodging/parrying).
+However, Thunderblight Ganon was fun since I had to learn how to back flip flurry attack (seems to be more consistent than dodging/parrying).
 Pulling off a flurry attack is addictive and elevates the gameplay.
-Calamity Ganon was also unique and fun to battle, making use of dodging, flurry attacks, and the divine beasts’ powers.
+Calamity Ganon was also fun to battle, making use of dodging, flurry attacks, and the divine beasts’ powers.

 TL:DR. The outdated graphics that are equivalent to the 1990s, significant framerate drops to the point where I thought the game crashed during a boss battle (Thunderblight Ganon), lack of story and character portrayal, repetitive enemies, visually barren and empty world, weapon degradation, and frequent rain that prevents you from doing anything, all mar what could have been a good game.